No. Mindfulness Meditation Isn’t the Only Way to Feel Calm

 This focuses on the body’s sensations and movements to release physical and emotional tension.
 Somatic therapies can also aid in processing trauma.

-6. Art and Creative Expression
+6. Art and creative expression

 Drawing, painting, writing, or playing a musical instrument can help you get into flow states and relieve stress.
 Creative pursuits can also give you a great sense of fulfilment.

-7. Guided Imagery
+7. Guided imagery

 Guided imagery involves visualising calming scenes.
 This can be quite effective if you have a vivid imagination.

-8. Dance and Movement Therapies
+8. Dance

 Takeaway

 While mindfulness may be a valuable tool for achieving calm, it isn’t the only option.
-There are a range of alternatives to mindfulness that offer diverse ways to manage stress.

 It’s essential to explore different options and find what works best for you.
 A combination of approaches might be most effective in overall well-being.

-Discover a growing library of meditones inside the Restful app.
-Download for free today on Google Play or the App Store.
+Explore alternatives to mindfulness with the Restful app.
+Download for free on Google Play or the App Store today!